-25-30 mph 200 feet 30-35 mph 240 feet 35-40 mph 275 feet 40-45 mph 310 feet 45-50 mph 350 feet
+Design Speed Design Stopping Sight Distance

+< = 25 mph 155 feet

+26 - 30 mph 200 feet

+31 - 35 mph 250 feet

+36 - 40 mph 305 feet

+41 - 45 mph 360 feet

+46-50 mph 425 feet

 - 5. Safety History.
-The main criterion for this element shall be the number of pedestrian accidents occurring at the study location, involving school children going to or coming from school, during the previous five-year period.
-For locations where two or more such accidents have occurred, the five-year limit shall not apply.
-In addition, a history of other accident types that could conflict with pedestrian crossing will be considered, especially if there is a history of accidents at times of the day when elementary school children generally need to cross.
+The main criterion for this element shall be the number of pedestrian crashes occurring at the study location, involving school children going to or coming from school, during the previous five-year period.
+For locations where two or more such crashes have occurred, the five-year limit shall not apply.
+In addition, a history of other crash types that could conflict with pedestrian crossings will be considered, especially if there is a history of crashes at times of the day when elementary school children generally need to cross.
 However, significant geometric or traffic control changes at the crossing location need to be considered. - 6.
 Other Factors.
 Certain unique factors may exist at some locations which would tend to increase or decrease the hazard to school-age pedestrians.
 Such factors may include complex intersection and/or traffic signal design, existence of safer crossings nearby, the age of children crossing, a street which is used extensively by "foreign" traffic, the presence of stopped buses and other obstructions, and the volume of turning traffic not reflected in the gap availability criterion.
-In addition, the character of the street (i.e., arterial, local, etc.) will be considered and will be a factor in borderline situations.
+In addition, the character of the street (i.e., arterial, local, etc.) and the types of traffic (e.g., percent and types of trucks) will be considered and will be a factor in borderline situations.
 The uniformity of the hazards throughout the school year, and from morning to evening crossing periods, needs to be considered.
 Situations where few children desire to walk to school when the temperature drops in the fall need special consideration.